 The Conservancy stresses, however, that it is not against change.
 Rather, it is attempting to help the city manage change, and allow for growth in a way that preserves communal integrity, if not each and every building in any given area.
 The Conservancy’s primary goal is, in effect, storytelling.
 What they have observed is that teaching local residents about their area’s history, its origins, past residents, architects, and actions, prompts them to become more invested in their homes and the larger community around them.
 Citizens are then more inclined to record that history along the streets, letting each house tell its story, even as the surrounding city moves forward into a future, and a genre yet unknown.

-Sarah-Jane Stratford is writing a novel for New American Library about women in broadcasting during the early years of the BBC.
+Sarah-Jane Stratford is currently writing a novel for New American Library about women in broadcast journalism during the early years of the BBC.
 She is the author of two previous works of historical fiction and has written for a number of publications, including The Guardian, Boston Globe, Bitch, Slate, Salon, BOMB, and Guernica.